 Radiologically contaminated patients generally pose no danger to healthcare personnel.
-It is virtually impossible for a living patient to be so contaminated as to pose a threat to healthcare providers.
-The hazard from a radiologically contaminated casualty will be negligible, both to attending medical personnel and the facility, so necessary medical or surgical treatment must not be delayed because of possible contamination.
+It is highly unlikely that a living patient could be so contaminated as to pose a threat to healthcare providers.
+The one exception to this being one or more fragments of a strong gamma emitter embedded in the patient.
+This would most likely be the result of an explosive radiation dispersal device (RDD) or similar device.
+The hazard from a radiologically contaminated casualty will usually be negligible, both to attending medical personnel and the facility, so necessary medical or surgical treatment must not be delayed because of possible contamination.
 Unlike chemical contaminants, radiological material active enough to be an immediate threat can be detected from several meters away.